catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 	OK? (yes/no): yes
     ```

-    Ensure that user "elephant" has been added to the video and wheel groups in the /etc/group file.
+    Ensure that user "elephant" has been added to the video and wheel groups in the /etc/group file (video for Xorg, wheel for root access).

     At the command prompt type:
     ```
     pkg install xfce
     pkg install xfce4-screenshooter-plugin
     ```
-    Xfce4 and i3 where tested on this hardware.
+    The _screenshooter-plugin_ allows screenshots.
+Xfce4 and i3 window managers were tested on this hardware.

     Logout from the session.
 Login again as user "elephant".
 At the command prompt type:
     ```